Note to a bewildered younger autistic friend, corrected by a teacher for being…

 But also… I’ve come to mostly favor the company of other metaphorical cats… and similar felines.

-Or are those rare humans who LIKE autists.
+There are those rare humans who LIKE autists.
 Cat and dog soulmates.

 Because I had no one else to guide me for 63 years.

 So I gradually added more “forbidden” experiences… like special interests, stimming, isolating when necessary… things I was discouraged, even punished for as a child… as a teen… as an adult…

 And gradually deleted other experiences that were the “right thing to do”… career expectations, pursuing perfection, seeing folks who I felt bad around… including family….